amirfounder/amirfounder-components-library/readme.md

 2. Fixed Link Bug
 3. Allows Link to redirect to external sites
 4. Allows Link to redirect to external site in new tab

+### 1.3.0 Global styles

+Components can now accept global styles into their styling services by using the GlobalStyles context provider.